Honda HR-V (third generation): Australia

 The third-generation HR-V was launched in Australia on 12 May 2022.
-It was offered with either a 1.5-litre petrol engine (Vi) or a 1.5-litre hybrid (e:HEV), with the former was offered on the X trim, while the latter was offered on the L trim.
+It was offered with either a 1.5-litre petrol engine (Vi) or a 1.5-litre petrol hybrid (e:HEV), with the former was offered on the X trim, while the latter was offered on the L trim.
 Honda Sensing was standard on all variants.
 The Australian market HR-V was only certified as a four-seater instead of five-seater due to the lack of a top tether point for the middle seat, which was required by Australian Design Rules.

 The facelifted HR-V was launched in Australia on 1 October 2024, with the addition of the e:HEV X variant.
+In June 2026, the e:HEV RS variant was introduced as the flagship variant.

 New Zealand

 The third-generation HR-V was launched in New Zealand on 20 August 2024, in the sole e:HEV Sport variant, powered by the 1.5-litre petrol hybrid (e:HEV).

+In June 2026, the top-trim RS and the entry-level L was added.
+The change coincided with the name change from Sport to LX.